Publications that are Open Access are available online for everyone to read, without the need to be a subscriber or to make a payment.

 They may also be free of copyright and licensing restrictions, upon consent of the author and copyright holder.

 Open Access helps researchers by broadening the dissemination of their research.
-There is growing evidence that Open Access material is more likely to be found, read and cited than work that is behind a paywall.
+Open Access material is more likely to be found, read and cited than work that is behind a paywall.

 Sometimes publishers will ask for a payment to make your work Open Access (known as ‘Gold OA’).
-However, the vast majority of time, you should not need to make a payment to make your work Open Access (‘Green OA’), although you may have to embargo your paper for a set period.
+You should not need to make a payment to make your work Open Access (‘Green OA’) via the University Research Repository.
+You may have to embargo your paper for a set period.
 The Repository team will ascertain the embargo and apply this on your behalf.

 This LibGuide will help you understand the Open Access (OA) requirements of Middlesex, the REF and funders.